FelixOnline/v2/content/articles/2015-3-19-premature-coach-departures-and-misogynistic-abuse-from-staff-member-for-womens-rugby.md

 subtitle: >
   Sport Imperial employee allegedly said “I don’t care how those fat girls get home”
 date: "2015-03-19 23:42:37 +0000"

 # Attributes from Felix Online V1
 id: "5406"
 old_path: /news/5406/premature-coach-departures-and-misogynistic-abuse-from-staff-member-for-womens-rugby
 aliases:
  - /news/5406/premature-coach-departures-and-misogynistic-abuse-from-staff-member-for-womens-rugby
+imported: true
+comments:
+ - Sport Imperial are a completely useless entity  way out of their depth in all areas they are put in charge of running they couldnt organise a piss up in a breweryI havent been to the Stoop in 3 years now because the last time I went a lot of us were left behind by lack of coaches had to spend 40 for a taxi back and were not even offered a reimbursement This is of course after we finally got a taxi as Sport Imperial were too intent on getting their suited guests sent home first  of course they should be getting the allexpenses paid taxis firstI also wanted to go and see the hockey a much more interesting varsity Of course the ever competent Sport Imperial bought Heston without considering hockey players there are no desperately needed pitches there  who were stranded alone at Harlington all dayOnce again Sport Imperial show their true colours as a corporate entity rather than a studentfocused sports bodyThe entire transport system was a debacle Buses left South Kensi

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true